 In many divorces, one of the biggest questions is what to do with the marital home.
 Should the wife get it, should the husband, or should they sell it and split the proceeds?
 What if the house is “underwater” – meaning that the householders owe more on their mortgages than their houses are worth?

-In a normal economy, couples typically build equity in their homes; if they decide to divorce, they would usually divide the equity they had built by sell-ing the house or by one partner buying out the other's share.
-But these days (due to economic factors beyond divorcing people's control), many couples own houses that neither spouse can afford to maintain on his/her own, and that they cannot sell for what they owe.
-With the housing market still struggling in many areas, what used to be one of a couple's biggest assets has turned into a liability.
+In the past, couples typically built equity in their homes; if they decided to divorce, they would usually divide the equity they had built by selling the house or by one partner buying out the other’s share.
+But these days (due to economic factors beyond divorcing people’s control), some couples own houses that neither spouse can afford to maintain on his/her own, and that they cannot sell for what they owe.
+With the housing market still struggling in many areas, what used to be one of a couple’s biggest assets has turned into a liability.

 Now, let’s look at today’s reality.

-In a recent survey of Certified Divorce Financial Analyst™ (CDFA™) professionals across the U.S. and Canada, 67% of respondents stated that the current housing market has forced them to come up with creative solutions to property-division problems when the matrimonial home fails to sell — or would sell for less than what clients still owe on the mortgage.
-The most common solution is for ex-spouses to retain joint ownership and continue to live in the house (often, he moves into the basement and she lives upstairs) until the market improves, agreeing to postpone final division of assets until after the house is sold.
+At the height of the recession, the devastating downturn in the housing market forced many divorcing spouses to come up with creative solutions to property-division problems when their matrimonial home failed to sell – or would have sold for less than what they still owed on the mortgage.
+Although things are much better out there, it may take a decade for house prices to return to pre-recession levels in the hardest-hit areas.
+If your house is still “underwater,” one solution is for ex-spouses to retain joint ownership and continue to live in the house (often, he moves into the basement and she lives upstairs) until the market improves, agreeing to postpone final division of assets until after the house is sold.
 Other common solutions include:

 If you and your spouse have agreed to continue to own the house together for a period of time post-divorce – for instance, until your children reach a certain age, or until the market recovers and they can at least break-even on the sale of your home – but only one of you is going to continue to live in the home, then you’ll have to negotiate who pays for what until the house is sold.
 In many cases, the person who remains in the home pays the mortgage and taxes and may get some credit for any reduction in principal on the mortgage from the date of the divorce until the date that the home is sold.
 If the mortgage payment is similar to what the other person has to pay in rent, then they might agree that the person who stays in the home gets no credit for reducing the principal since he/she is enjoying the benefits of living in the home.
 Major repairs are usually divided between the parties – either at the time of the repair, or by reimbursing the person who has paid for the repair over time or when the house is sold.

-It is absolutely crucial to develop a realistic post-divorce budget so you'll know what you need — and whether the property division and spousal or child support payments (if any) will cover these needs.
-To do this, you'll need to determine the income and expense for both you and your spouse and also try to estimate what both of your expenses will be after the divorce is final.
-This is a difficult task for many people — especially if you were not the spouse who handled the family finances while you were married.
-A CDFA™ professional can help you to develop a budget and figure out your cash-flow needs — and also let you know if you're steering towards financial security or disaster.
-Working with a CDFA™ pro allows you to see both the short-term and long-term financial effects of accepting "Settlement A" vs. "Settlement B", which will help you to make better financial decisions at a difficult time.
+It is absolutely crucial to develop a realistic post-divorce budget so you’ll know what you need – and whether the property division and spousal support or child support payments (if any) will cover these needs.
+To do this, you’ll need to determine the income and expenses for both you and your spouse and also try to estimate what both of your expenses will be after the divorce is final.
+This is a difficult task for many people – especially if you were not the spouse who handled the family finances while you were married.
+A financial divorce professional can help you to develop a budget and figure out your cash-flow needs – and also let you know if you’re steering towards financial security or disaster.
+Working with an experienced financial divorce expert allows you to see both the short-term and long-term financial effects of accepting “Settlement A” vs. “Settlement B”, which will help you to make better financial decisions at a difficult time.

-Diana Shepherd (CDFA™) is the Co-founder and Editorial Director of Divorce Magazine, and the former Director of Marketing for the Institute for Divorce Financial Analysts™.
+Diana Shepherd (CDFA®) is the Co-founder and Editorial Director of Divorce Magazine, and the former Director of Marketing for the Institute for Divorce Financial Analysts®.
 For more information about how a CDFA professional can help you with the financial aspects of your divorce, call (800) 875-1760, or visit www.InstituteDFA.com.